 The DNAs are a great choice if you’re looking to turn some heads with its distinct headphone design and also different colors.
 Some of the lightest on ears I have dealt with.
 Songs sound great varying on what your listening to.
 Mostly for the modern music era and not the classic era.
 Can produce good bass, but going a little higher can possibly create distortion.
 You also check it outs big brother the Inspirations if you’re looking for more weight and bass.

 The Monster DNA is available at various electronic retailers for $199.99 and with some color features add another $29.99.

 Jason Million writes for our Mobile section.
-Jason currently uses a Samsung Galaxy Note 3 with T-Mobile amongst other gadgets.
+Jason currently uses a HTC One M8 with T-Mobile among other gadgets.
 Hailing from the streets of NYC, always trying to have a blast or catch a bite to eat.
 As well as enjoying technology to the fullest.
 Any other questions hit him up.